chrisalexander/blog/_posts/2012/2012-01-16-reasons-why-the-university-of-reading-timetabling-website-sucks.md

 categories: life
 ---

-I get annoyed at [this website](https://www.futuretimetable.reading.ac.uk) every year so I thought I'd write down the list to make myself feel better.
+I get annoyed at the timetable website every year so I thought I'd write down the list to make myself feel better.

 It requires both *https* and *www* components of the URL, and gives you a pretend Internet Explorer error message when you don't do it instead of redirecting you. **-5 internet points** for just being annoying